spacebase/spacebasenz/README.md

 History: The code is not locked to Pantheon, GitHub or CircleCI — SpaceBase started with GitLab, Platform.sh and Lando.

-Please follow the "Quick Start" below — this repository should be cloned using Terminus, not `git clone.`
+Please follow the "Quick Start" below to use our default Pantheon/GitHub/CircleCI tooling, in which case this repository should be cloned using Terminus and not `git clone.`